JetBrains/teamcity-documentation/topics/working-with-feature-branches.md

 TeamCity support for feature branches is continuously increasing and, among other features, includes [Branch Remote Run Trigger](branch-remote-run-trigger.md) starting a new personal build each time TeamCity detects changes in a particular branches of the VCS roots of the build configuration and [Automatic Merge](automatic-merge.md) to merge a branch into another after a successful build.

-<video href="aTE_1A0Fuh0"
-title="TeamCity tutorial - How to work with feature branches"/>

-## Supported version control systems
+## Supported Version Control Systems

 [Git](git.md) and [Mercurial](mercurial.md) feature branches are supported as well as Perforce [branch streams support](perforce.md#branch-support).